expo/examples/with-video-background/README.md

 ## How to use

-Install: `yarn install`
+- Install: `yarn`

-[Expo CLI](https://docs.expo.io/versions/latest/workflow/expo-cli/): `npm install -g expo-cli` (if not already installed globally on your machine)
+- [Expo CLI](https://docs.expo.io/versions/latest/workflow/expo-cli/): `npm install -g expo-cli` (if not already installed globally on your machine)

-Run Project Locally: `expo start`
+- Run Project Locally: `expo start`